genexuslabs/ExcelToGX/README.md

 Command Line utility to allow declaring a GeneXus Transaction in an Excel file and converting it to a GeneXus export file.

+You can use just the binary located on the Bin directory of this repository.

 ## Sample Execution

 ```
 ExcelToBC.exe /x:Test.xlsx /o:MyExport.xml
 ```

 ## Configuration